Get

 What Color Can You Expect Your Goldendoodle Puppy to Be?

-Many Goldendoodle puppies are born with one solid color that might lighten as your puppy ages.
+Many Goldendoodle puppies are born with one solid color that might lighten as they mature.
 This is called “clearing.”
 If the color stays the same, it’s called “holding.”
-Many Goldendoodles tend to hold their puppy color on their muzzles and ears even when the rest of the coat lightens.
+Many Goldendoodles hold their puppy color on their muzzles and ears even when the rest of the coat lightens.

-When you’re choosing a puppy, it’s recommended that you aim for a puppy with a darker coat color than what you are hoping for.
-This way, when the colors fade, as they usually do, you’ll have an adult Goldendoodle with a coat color that you love.
+When choosing a puppy, it’s recommended that you aim for one with a darker coat color than what you are hoping for.
+That way, when the colors fade, as they usually do, you’ll have an adult Goldendoodle with a coat color that you love.

 woman giving treat to her goldendoodle dog in the nature